milesj/packemon/website/docs/scaffold.md

 The `scaffold` command is an interactive prompt that scaffolds a project or package from scratch.
 It creates all the necessary files, folders, and configurations for maintaining an npm package(s).
+Packages are structured for the `browser` platform, using the `esm` format.

 The command _requires_ a destination folder param to copy files to.
 The path is relative to the current working directory.